Vegan version of the classic pasta sauce made with grated tempeh.

 - 1 pound (453 g) spaghetti or your favorite pasta (see note 3)

-- Grated Parmesan or Pecorino Romano cheese
+- Grated Parmesan or Pecorino Romano cheese (or vegan cheese alternative)

 - Coarsely grate or finely chop the tempeh.
 You will get about 2 cups grated tempeh.
 Set aside.